graphile/crystal/examples/forum/tutorial.md

 select current_setting('jwt.claims.a');
 ```

-All of the ‘claims’ or properties on the JWT are set in this way, with one exception.
+All of the ‘claims’ or properties on the JWT are serialized to the database in this way, with one exception.
 If you have a `role` property in your JWT, PostGraphQL will also set the Postgres role of the local transaction.
 So say you had a `role` of `forum_example_person`.
 PostGraphQL would run:

  ```sql
 set local role to 'forum_example_person' set local jwt.claims.role to 'forum_example_person'
 ```

-Now, the user would have the permissions of the `forum_example_person` role.
+Now, the user would have the permissions of the `forum_example_person` role as they execute their query.

 > **Warning:** Unless explicitly set, JWTs never expire.
 Once they have been issued they may never be invalidated.
-This is both good and bad, good in that JWTs are *fast* as they don’t require a database lookup.
+This is both good and bad, good in that JWTs are fast in not requiring a database lookup.
 Bad in that if an attacker gets their hands on a JWT you can’t stop them from using it until the token expires.
 >
-> A solution to this is to use very short expiration times on your tokens and to use refresh tokens.
+> A solution to this is to use very short expiration times on your tokens and/or to use refresh tokens.
 A refresh token you would use whenever your JWT expires to get a new JWT without prompting the user for their password again.
 Refresh tokens would be stored in the database so you could easily invalidate refresh tokens.

-We now know how PostGraphQL uses JWTs to authorize the user, but how does PostGraphQL create JWTs?
-Stay tuned 😉
+We now know how PostGraphQL uses JWTs to authorize the user, but how does PostGraphQL create a JWT?
+Stay tuned.

 ### Logging In
 You can pass an option to PostGraphQL, called `--token <identifier>` in the CLI, which takes a composite type identifier.
 PostGraphQL will turn this type into a JWT wherever you see it in the GraphQL output.
 So let’s define the type we will use for our JWTs: